top of page

 Notes

-[iv] The National Association of Corporate Directors (NACD) is the recognized authority on corporate governance delivering the information and insights that corporate board members need to confidently confront complex business challenges and enhance shareowner value.
+4. The National Association of Corporate Directors (NACD) is the recognised authority on corporate governance delivering the information and insights that corporate board members need to confidently confront complex business challenges and enhance share owner value.

-[x] Risk Appetite provide an estimate of the amount of risk the organisation is prepared to accept and can be exposed to at any one point in time.
+10. Risk Appetite provides an estimate of the amount of risk the organisation is prepared to accept and can be exposed to at any one point in time.

 See All